Best background check sites of 2023

 The company is able to provide checks to the specific requirements of different industries, not least construction, education, finance, government, healthcare, and retail.
 Background checks provided can be as targeted or as comprehensive as required, and Peopletrail emphasizes that they provide human guidance to ensure the right areas for information are checked.
 As ever, pricing varies depending on the sort of result you’re after.

-Read our full People Trail review (opens in new tab).
+Read our full People Trail review.

 Also check out the best malware removal software.

-Best background check services FAQ
+Best background check services FAQs

-What is a background check service?
+What is an employee background check service?

 A background check service helps uncover information about a person’s past, like their education, work experience, and criminal history.
 With accurate information about a candidate, an employer can filter authentic applications from fraudulent ones.
 On the personal level, individuals can use the detailed information to narrow down potential long-lost relatives or friends.